opulencephp/docs/orm-data-mappers.md

 > **Note:** The cache and SQL data mappers MUST implement the same interface for all `get*()` methods.
 This allows the cached SQL data mapper to try and call a method from the cache data mapper, and if it fails, call it from the SQL data mapper.
 If one of your data mappers does not return data for a particular method, just return `null` if the method returns a single entity, otherwise an empty array if it returns a list of entities.

-Cached SQL data mappers must implement `Opulence\ORM\DataMappers\ICachedSQLDataMapper` (`CachedSQLDataMapper` comes built-in).  `RedisCachedSQLDataMapper` and `MemcachedCachedSQLDataMapper` both extend `CachedSQLDataMapper` and provide functionality to simplify interactions with Redis and Memcached, respectively.
+Cached SQL data mappers must implement `Opulence\Orm\DataMappers\ICachedSqlDataMapper` (`CachedSqlDataMapper` comes built-in).  `RedisCachedSqlDataMapper` and `MemcachedCachedSqlDataMapper` both extend `CachedSqlDataMapper` and provide functionality to simplify interactions with Redis and Memcached, respectively.

 They come with the following methods built-in: